Easy DIY Harvest Apron Sewing Tutorial

 Cut a piece of 1/2 inch or thicker elastic to about 39 inches.

 Lay out the elastic on the bottom edge of your apron, wrong side.
 Fold the bottom over the elastic, and pin down.
-Fold the edge, then fold again to make a clean hem.
+Fold the edge, and then fold again to make a clean hem.
 Sew this.
-I like to use a zigzag.
+I like to use a zig zag stitch.

 Now I wanted to have a wide stretch of color at the top when I folded my apron up, but if you don’t care about this you can skip this next step.

-Next, take an overall button and place it about four inches in from the outside edge.
-This is so you can buckle your overall buckle out of sight when you are wearing the apron in the down position.
+Next, place an overall button about 4 inches in from the outside edge.
+This is so you can fasten your overall buckle out of sight when you are wearing the apron in the down position.

-The overall button comes with a screw and the button portion.
+The overall button comes with a screw and the large button portion.
 Push the screw through the fabric and press the button onto it.
-You can either hammer it into place, or I used a pliers to pinch it together.
+You can either hammer it into place, or use a pliers to pinch it together like I did.

-Now, sew down along the very top of the fold, widthwise acros the apron.
+Now, sew along the very top of the fold, widthwise across the apron.

 On the same side you just placed the button, attach your overall strap to the elastic.
 Follow the pictures below for a guide.

 On the opposite edge of the apron, fold over the elastic sticking out the end and attach the other button.
-Make sure you place it correctly so when you flip the apron up, the button will be where you need it.
+Make sure it’s in the right place so when you flip the apron up, the button will be where you need it.

 Top of the Apron

 Lay out the apron, wrong side up.
-Take the top waistband/tie you sewed together, lay it at the top.
-Fold down the top edge over the waistband/tie so it comes 1/4 inche past the band.
+Take the top waistband/tie you sewed together and lay it at the top.
+Fold down the top edge over the waistband/tie so it comes 1/4 inch past the band.
 Fold it over again.
 Pin, and sew down.
 Make sure you do not sew the waistband into place.

-Now, scrunch the apron towards the middle to give it a pleated look.
+Now, scrunch the apron a little bit towards the middle to give it a pleated look.

 Variations on the Apron

-You can change up the height, width, fabric, to whatever suits you!
+You can change up the height, width, or fabric of your garden apron to whatever suits you!

 This was my first stab at the project.
-If I were to do it again, I think instead of using elastic I would make the bottom piece out of the apron fabric as well.
-I just think it would make for a cleaner look.
+If I were to do it again, I think instead of using elastic I would make the bottom piece out of the apron fabric as well for a cleaner look.

-You could also make a solid waistband a the top and sew pleats.
-I thin that would make it even cuter and polished.
+You could also make the top of the waistband solid and sew pleats.
+I think that would make it even cuter and polished.

-But for quick trips into the garden, this works just fine for me.
+But for quick trips into the garden during harvest season, this works just fine for me.